petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vm-gen-1.md

 ---

-## Roll-back
+## Roll back

 Azure VM once upgraded to Trusted launch can't be rolled back to Gen1 configuration.
 You can [disable Trusted launch](trusted-launch-existing-vm.md#roll-back) to roll-back VM from Trusted launch to Gen2 (Non-Trusted launch) configuration.

-Use the Backup or Restore point of Gen1 VM taken before upgrade and restore entire VM along with disks to roll-back fully to Gen1 VM.
+Use the Backup or Restore point of Gen1 VM taken before upgrade and restore entire VM along with disks to roll back fully to Gen1 VM.

 ## Known issues

 ### VM image reference doesn't change post Trusted launch upgrade

 Post upgrade of Azure Gen1 VM to Trusted launch, the image reference still reflects source as Gen1 OS image.
-Image reference not updated is a known limitation and will be addressed in near future.
+Image reference not updated is a known limitation.

+This limitation does not impacts the VM or hosted application functionality post Trusted launch upgrade.
 Following VM operations are impacted due to disconnect between image reference and running OS:

 - **Guest patching**: For *Server* OS, [Automatic guest patching](automatic-vm-guest-patching.md) installs updates based on the image reference of VM.
 - **Reimage**: Reimaging VM using Gen1 image reference post Trusted launch upgrade will cause VM boot failure.